virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third party public record websites can also provide these types of records.
 But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and Virginia divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Further, marriage and Virginia divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

 Are Virginia Divorce Records Open to the Public?